 In the past, the Morris Burner Hostel has been a hub for pre-Burn activity, including ridesharing, and more.
 Give the place a call to see what's going on when you're in town.
 If you're looking for more information on travel and how to get to BRC and back, make sure to check out Burning Man's official website.

 While in the area, check out the new craft breweries along Fourth Street, and don't forget to stop by the Reno Bike Project, a community bike co-op that fixes up old bikes for Burning Man.

 Some of the art from Burning Man finds a permanent home in Reno.
-You’ll find sculptures from the playa, but also fantastical murals and other creative pieces while strolling along the Reno Riverwalk, through the Reno Playa Art Park, or at the plaza outside of the Nevada Museum of Art.
+You’ll find sculptures from the playa, but also fantastical murals and other creative pieces while strolling along the Reno Riverwalk, or at the plaza outside of the Nevada Museum of Art.

 Considering its origins on the actual Playa at Burning Man, it's safe to say Jub Jub's Thirst Parlor is a Burner-friendly joint to wet your whistle.
 The owners—as well as many employees and patrons—are very much still Burners themselves and even have their own Jub Jub's theme camp and art car at Burning Man.
 Now a friendly confluence for Burners, bicycle nerds, Clampers, and fans of loud, heavy music, we can pretty much guarantee you’ll meet some characters in this beloved Wells Avenue dive bar and show space.

 You'll need more than your camera to take in this crowd-free, underrated scenic jewel.
 The short drive to Pyramid Lake from Reno pays off with Tahoe-sized vistas, surprising colors, and remarkable silence.
 Throw in some top-notch outdoor recreation and you'll see why this spot earns a stop along the Burner Byway.